kmakedos/PythonLearning/500Lines/cisystem/README.md

 - A ui system that has two internal structures: A queue for holding jobs and a list for easily mapping the queue in a parsable structure.
 This decision was made because in the future, jobs will be objects with a state and we do not want to map queue in a list for every user interaction
 - Daemons folder has also an observer and a dispatcher.
-Observer will be running polling git for jobs in queue (the one in ui) and when finds an update it will send a message to the listening socket of dispatcher.
+Observer will be polling git for jobs in queue (the one in ui) and when finds an update it will send a message to the listening socket of dispatcher.
 - Dispatcher will listen to a specific port, there is a configuration file reading facility ready for that, and when a new update arrives will call a build on the corresponding job.